|In Memory of|

 Emma Fisher (b. c1856, Newport Pagnell, Buckinghamshire née Hayward)3.
 George John was a lace warehouseman who, by 1901, was living

 with his wife and two working sons at 15 Burton Street, Nottingham.
-Both of these sons were in the lace trade, George jnr was a machine builder and fitter
+Both of these sons were in the lace trade, George jnr worked as a machine builder and fitter

 and William as a draughtsman4.

-In 1905, Claude William married Hattie Holehouse and their first child, John, was born in 19075.
+In 1905, Claude William married Hattie Holehouse and their first child, John, always known as 'Jack', was born in 19075.
 By 1911, they had moved to live at 14 Charlton Avenue,

 Long Eaton, Derbyshire and Claude William continued to work as a lace draughtsman6.
 Their second child, Grenville, was born there later that year7.